Future Energy Systems HQP Zhanji Zhang focused his Masters on using economics to try to save the caribou, and the answer may lie in avoiding taxes

 “I would love to be a professor or researcher, and study these interactions even more,” he says.
 “The deeper you dive into the sea, the deeper you feel about it.”

-To learn more about Zhanji’s Masters project, Resilient Reclaimed Land and Water Systems, click here.
+To learn more about Zhanji’s Masters project, Economic Analysis of Reclamation Technologies and Policy Options, click here.

 To read about Zhanji’s current work in Investment Decisions and Policy Analysis, click here.